Portfolio outlook and positioning

-The Fund’s most significant underweight is to financials, as MFS continues to avoid European and Japanese banks with complicated business models and over-levered balance sheets.
-The Fund has avoided most energy companies, which it believes will produce subpar returns over the long-term, based on their capital expenditure requirements, commodity-oriented markets and the pressure on fossil fuel emissions.
-The Fund is underweight consumer discretionary, where MFS believes there are fewer sustainable business models.
-MFS continues to avoid utilities, which they view as highly regulated, lower return businesses.
+The Fund’s most significant underweight is financials, as it continues to avoid European and Japanese banks with complicated business models and over-levered balance sheets.
+The Fund is underweight health care, on concerns about patent cliffs, the high cost of drug development and increasing government pressure on drug prices.
+It is underweight consumer discretionary where MFS believes there are fewer sustainable business models.

 Significant impacts on performance